rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Asset Search

-Search for assets using filtered asset search
+This action is used to search for assets using filtered asset search

 ##### Input